Preschoolers making friends: what to expect

 Children behaving aggressively

-An occasional disagreement with a friend is normal.
-But if shouting or hitting starts, you need to step in and guide the children’s behaviour.
+An occasional disagreement with a friend is natural.
+But if name-calling or aggression starts, you need to step in and guide the children’s behaviour.
 Be clear about what needs to stop and why.
 For example, ‘Please stop pushing each other.
 You’re both getting hurt’.

 Playing solo